JoshDavies/jdaviescreative/README.md

 I used a package to add the text fade-in annimations.
 I concidered coding this myself but after research it felt like I would be copying too much code. for now, as there are already good packages available, I thought to save time rather than focusing on a minor additional feature.

+I allowed myself to spend longer developing the front-end than on previous projects.
+Adding subtle features which are not essential to functionality, such as smooth scrolling, box shaddows and navigation buttons.
+But, when combined, notably enhance the users experience.

 ### Why use a single-page website
 Single-page Websites are not suited for every situation but for a Portfolio; this web structure offers a seamless storytelling experience.
 Their simple navigation orders the presentation of infomation in an intuitive way and scrolling provides an immersive user journey without distractions or breaks.